PROFILE

 on the trade opportunities and advantages of the

-African Growth and Opportunity Act (AGOA).
-The
+African Growth and Opportunity Act.
+The PA

-build a more responsible media.
+a more responsible media.

-Peace Corps program in Benin provides
+Corps program

-ongoing opportunities for increased
+in Benin provides ongoing opportunities for

-understanding between Beninese and Americans.
+increased understanding between Beninese and

-The approximately 110 volunteers promote
+Americans.
+The approximately 110 volunteers

-sustainable development through activities in
+promote sustainable development through

-health, education, the environment, and small
+activities in health, education, the

-program in Benin is one of the most successful
+The U.S. Peace Corps program in Benin is one of

-in Africa, in part because of Beninese
+the most successful in Africa, in part because

-receptivity and collaboration.
+of Beninese receptivity and collaboration.

 Currently, trade between Benin and the United